Bloodbat/RackInstallerScripts/README.md

-# Rack Installer Scripts
+# Rack Free Installer Scripts
-Scripts to easily install VCV Rack and its dependencies for a few different Linux distros.
+Scripts to easily install VCV Rack Free and its dependencies for a few different Linux distros.

-The scripts check for dependencies; download and install them, if they are not present, and, finally, download and decompresses Rack to its default directory: "Rack2Free" in the user's home directory.
+The scripts check for dependencies; download and install them, if they are not present, and, finally, download and decompresses Rack Free to its default directory: "Rack2Free" in the user's home directory.

 For example, if the current user is "myuser", Rack will be installed in